Ugarit: Destruction

 My father, behold, the enemy's ships came (here); my cities(?) were burned, and they did evil things in my country.
 Does not my father know that all my troops and chariots(?) are in the Land of Hatti, and all my ships are in the Land of Lukka? ...
 Thus, the country is abandoned to itself.
 May my father know it: the seven ships of the enemy that came here inflicted much damage upon us.

 Eshuwara, the senior governor of Alashiya, responded:

 As for the matter concerning those enemies: (it was) the people from your country (and) your own ships (who) did this!
 And (it was) the people from your country (who) committed these transgression(s) ...
 I am writing to inform you and protect you.
 Be aware!

 In the end Ammurapi begged for forces from the Hittite viceroy at Karkemiš.
 The invaders had captured the kingdom's other port, Ra’šu, and were advancing on the city of Ugarit.

 To the king, my lord say, thus Ammurapi, your servant.… I wrote you twice, thrice, [new]s regarding the enemy! … May my lord know that now the enemy forces are stationed at Ra’šu, and their avant-guard forces were sent to Ugarit.
 Now may my lord send me forces and chariots, and may my lord save me from the forces of this enemy!

 The viceroy sent troops to assist Ugarit, but Ugarit had already been sacked when the Hittite forces reached the city.
 A letter written to the viceroy after the destruction said:

 When your messenger arrived, the army was humiliated and the city was sacked.
 Our food in the threshing floors was burnt and the vineyards were also destroyed.
 Our city is sacked.
 May you know it!
 May you know it!

+Language and literature

+Alphabet

+Scribes in Ugarit appear to have developed the oldest systematically used alphabet around 1400 BC; 30 letters, corresponding to sounds, were inscribed on clay tablets.
+The exact logic behind the design of Ugaritic letters is still unknown but proving single origin has remained difficult up until today.
+While the letters show little or no formal similarity to the Phoenician, the standard letter order (seen in the Phoenician alphabet as ʔ, B, G, D, H, W, Z, Ḥ, Ṭ, Y, K, L, M, N, S, ʕ, P, Ṣ, Q, R, Š, T) shows strong similarities between the two, suggesting that the Phoenician and Ugaritic systems were not wholly independent inventions.
+A Unicode block for Ugaritic has been defined.